ministero-salute/it-dgc-documentation/README.md

 # Product
 The key features of the Digital Green Certificate (DCC) are:
 1. The Certificate must contain the following information: certificate of vaccination, certificate of testing (NAAT / RT-PCR test or rapid antigen test) or certificate of recovery from COVID-19.
-The goal is to grant the right to free movement both to subjects immunized naturally or through vaccination, but also to non-immune subjects who could not or would not be vaccinated.
+The goal is to grant the right of free movement both to subjects immunized naturally or through vaccination, but also to non-immune subjects who could not or would not be vaccinated.
 2. The Certificate must be accessible and secure for all EU citizens:
 Certificates must be issued in digital or paper format.
 Both should have a QR code that contains the necessary key information and a digital signature in order to assure the authenticity of  the certificate.
 The Commission will set up a gateway and support Member States in developing mobile applications that national authorities can use to verify all certificate signatures in the EU.